 The Cooperative's expenses cover a range of services, encompassing instruction, support services, and community services.
 (See Figure A-3).
-The total cost of all programs decreased by 14%.
+The total cost of all programs increased by 8%.
 Personnel and program costs varied slightly due to a shift in some program operations.
 Purchased services were relatively unchanged as were expenditures for supplies and materials and other expenditures.